tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 The girl's eyes rolled back a bit and her trembling smirk squirmed its way into a smile.

-I looked to the rest of the kitchen workers, some on the back, one at the drive-thru window, and another standing at a second register.
+I looked to the rest of the kitchen workers, some in the back, one at the drive-thru window, and another standing at a second register.
 They were all ladies around the same age as the one we had been talking to, all the dark and brooding trailer trash type.
 For whatever reason, each one of them seemed to go a bit slack with some sort of perverse pleasure at hearing what I had said.

 "Get him a Minor Meal."
 Toby barked.

 He seemed angry at the girl, and I wanted to believe it was in some way a form of defending me.
 However, the fact he had ordered me a children's item didn't match up with that premise.
-Especially since I'm pretty sure he called in a "Minor" Meal when the trademarked term is "Miner" Meal.
+Especially since I'm pretty sure he called it a "Minor" Meal when the trademarked term is "Miner" Meal.

 I can't explain it, but it felt that way.